tedbauer/pushpin/docs/pages/01-getting-started/overview.md

 📌 success: initialized new site 'my-new-site'
 ```

-`my-new-site` will contain this directory structure:
+`my-new-site` will contain the following directory structure:

 ```
 - pages/